znalbert/roll-them-bones/README.md

 ### Node Security Platform - nsp
 Scan your `node_modules/` for potential security issues.
 This should be incorporated into the `npm start` script in order to catch potential security issues early.

-## Bundling, Minification, Sourcemaps, Transpiling - webpack
+## Bundling, Minification, Sourcemaps, Transpiling - webpack and TypeScript

 ## Development Webserver - webpack-dev-server